One of the most frustrating things that can happen while you’re driving is to have your car break down unexpectedly.

-A valve cover gasket is a seal that sits between the engine’s cylinder head and the valve cover.
-The main function of the valve cover gasket is to prevent oil leaks.
-Over time, the valve cover gasket can become damaged or worn out, causing it to leak oil.
+A valve cover gasket is a rubber seal that is located between the engine’s cylinder head and the valve cover.

 If the oil cap is broken or missing, it can cause oil to leak from the engine, dirt and metal shavings may get in the engine.

 You will suffer a massive loss of power or even engine failure when the oil in your engine swells up and seizes up solid.